alshapton/Space-Ex-Roadster/README.md

 # Release History

         0.0.3 - ALS -               * Initial support for display devices
+                                    * Split roadster information up into basic, full and extended levels
                                     * More code modularisation
                                     * further work on granular help
+                                    * Started to add support for next launch
+                                    * Added some (quiescent) initial ship support

         0.0.2 - ALS -   21/01/2020  * Added distance from Mars, Speed and orbit information
                                     * Commenced adding detailled, more granular help function